 Additionally, the scanner offers advanced motion-management capabilities.
-Motion in a patient’s body as a result of breathing, the beating heart, and other involuntary movement can reduce image quality and make it difficult to detect small tumors.
+Motion in a patient’s body as a result of breathing, the beating heart and other involuntary movement may reduce image quality and make it difficult to detect small tumors.

 The motion-free platform of the Discovery PET/CT 600 scanner allows us to accurately detect multiple small lesions in areas of the body subject to movement.
 This is especially valuable for breast, lung, colon, renal and prostate cancers.

 - Allows us to accurately identify tumor boundaries, allowing for more targeted and concentrated radiation and saving viable tissue from radiation exposure